ochrance-cz/web/content-en/aktualne/the_czech_republic_celebrated_the_20th_anniversary_of_its_membership_in_the_european_union-_how_does_the_ombudsman_help_eu_citizens/index.md

 ---
 title: The Czech Republic celebrated the 20th anniversary of its membership in the European Union.
-How does the Ombudsman help EU citizens
+How does the Ombudsman help EU citizens?
 date: 2024-05-13T12:58:44.645Z
 vystupy:
   - news